Buy USDINR; target of 72.75 - 72.85: ICICI Direct

 Currency futures on NSE

 The dollar - rupee September contract on the NSE was at 72.
 55 in the previous session.
-September contract open interest increased 6.
-68 % in the previous session • We expect the US$INR to find supports at lower levels.
-Utilise downsides in the pair to initiate long positions.
+September contract open interest declined 0.
+62 % in the previous session • We expect the US$INR to find supports at lower levels.
+Utilise downsides in pair to initiate long positions.

 Intra-day strategy